Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Before you can measure impact, you need visibility into usage itself.
 Understanding who is using Claude Code, how often, and in what ways provides the foundation for later connecting that usage to productivity outcomes.
 Without this baseline visibility, you're flying blind when trying to assess whether your AI investment is working.

-For Claude Code specifically, Faros AI tracks usage and adoption across three key dimensions:
+For Claude Code specifically, Faros tracks usage and adoption across three key dimensions:

 Dimension 1: Granular usage and adoption metrics.
 You can monitor active sessions to understand who's using the tool and how frequently.
 Team-level usage data reveals adoption patterns across your organization.